bugzilla/bugzilla/docs/en/rst/administering/users.rst

 Creating Admin Users
 ====================

-When you first run checksetup.pl after installing Bugzilla, it will prompt you for the administrative username (email address) and password for the first admin user.
+When you first run checksetup.pl after installing Bugzilla, it will prompt you for the username (email address) and password for the first admin user.
 If for some reason you delete all the admin users, re-running checksetup.pl will again prompt you for a username and password and make a new admin.

 If you wish to add more administrative users, add them to the "admin" group.